-And they illustrate the power of storytelling in our lives and organizations.
-The fact is that human beings are hardwired for story.
+That’s because human beings are hardwired for stories.
 All of the world’s civilizations survived and prospered through storytelling.

 It's usually a hero's tale about a person who wouldn’t be playing without having overcome serious challenges in life: illness, abuse, family loss.
 You’ll feel your emotions engaged.
 When they return you to the field two minutes later, you’ll very likely find yourself wanting that person and team to win.
 You’re human.

-Some very smart, analytical people think that giving people more facts and details will persuade them to take action.
+Some very smart, analytical people think that giving people more facts and details will lead to better understanding.

 The fact is, today the opposite is true.
 Today less is more.

-Stories are a short cut, using a small amount of time to convey an enormous amount of meaning and connection.
-Telling people stories to make your point is ideal because:
+Stories are a shortcut, using a small amount of time to convey an enormous amount of meaning and connection.
+Telling people stories will make your point in many different ways.